 Some tutorials rely on an interactive format, including group discussions.
 It is recommended students join these tutorials online at the time they are scheduled.
 Where this is not possible, attendance will generally not be mandatory, and some of the material may be available for viewing at another time.

-The University is currently reviewing all options for Semester 2 teaching, including both online delivery and the return to face-to-face classes.
-Online delivery of classes and assessments (tests and exams) will continue to be available for all students, in Australia and overseas for as long as Australian Government safety and travel advice requires.
-We will aim to assist all enrolled students to complete their units despite changing circumstances.
-The University will continue to keep you informed.
+Online delivery of classes and assessments (including exams) will continue to be available for all students, in Australia and overseas for as long as Australian Government safety and travel advice requires.

 It is important that you have confidence that your privacy is safeguarded.
 Thorough legal, cyber-security, privacy and capability analysis was carried out by relevant University units before the University entered into an arrangement with ProctorU.
 ProctorU has been around since 2008 and are trusted by hundreds of universities and other organisations worldwide including CPA and the universities of Florida, Georgia SouthWestern, Mississippi and Iowa.
 This organisation works with many universities globally and is subject to multi-jurisdictional privacy and security regulations.